-Invitation to school pupils to participate in a survey on bullying, friendship and well-being Place: Bergen 25.01.2023 This is a letter to parents/guardians informing them that all pupils in Years 4 to 10 are invited to participate in a survey on bullying, friendship and well-being at school.
+To parents/guardians children in Years 4 to 10 Our ref.: Your ref.: Place: Bergen Hilde Brendehaug Hugaas 04.09.2023 Inviting school pupils to participate in a survey on bullying, friendship and well-being This is a letter to parents/guardians informing them that all pupils in Years 4 to 10 are invited to participate in a survey on bullying, friendship and well-being at school.
 Purpose This survey forms part of the school's work on creating a good, safe school environment for all pupils at the school, in line with Chapter 9A of the Norwegian Education Act and the UN Convention on the Rights of the Child.
 The survey will provide the school with valuable information about pupils' well-being and safety at school.
 It will also give an indication of how well the school is succeeding in its anti-bullying work.
 Additionally, the data collected will be used in research on bullying and the school environment, and to further develop the specific measures included in the Olweus Bullying Prevention Programme.
 The owner of the school is responsible for conducting the Olweus survey at the school, while NORCE is responsible for the research.
 Who is responsible for the research project?